-Loggerheads are a long-lived species and reach sexual maturity relatively late at around 32-35 years in the Northwest Atlantic (NMFS and USFWS 2008).
-The species continues to be affected by many factors occurring on nesting beaches and in the water.
+Loggerheads continue to be affected by many factors occurring on nesting beaches and in the water.
 These include poaching, habitat loss, and nesting predation that affects eggs, hatchlings, and nesting females on land, as well as fishery interactions, vessel interactions, marine pollution, and non-fishery (e.g., dredging) operations affecting all sexes and age classes in the water (NRC 1990; NMFS and USFWS 2007a, 2008).
 As a result, loggerheads still face many of the original threats that were the cause of their listing under the ESA.
+Of the nine DPSs defined in the NMFS and USFWS final rule (75 FR 12598), only the NWA DPS is considered in this Opinion.